9.4. Class Development

 A program visualized as a collection of individual classes.
 The picture shows the classes organized in a tree structure.
 The class at the top is labeled 'Application,' and the classes at the bottom, the tree's leaves, are simple classes like 'string,' 'istream,' and 'ostream.'
 'Semantic awareness' is how much each class knows about the program, increasing upward in the tree.

 The classes in an object-oriented program are conceptualized as a hierarchy or tree.
 The classes at the top "know" more about what the program does than those at the bottom.
 Classes at the bottom have detailed "knowledge" of a small part of the program.
-Classes at the top may do little more than coordinate the operations of lower-level classes.
+Classes at the top may only coordinate the operations of lower-level classes.

-Software developers typically create the classes near the top of the hierarchy to solve a specific problem and often only use them in one program.
-As such, developers specialize their features for the individual needs of that program.
+Software developers typically create classes near the top of the hierarchy to solve a specific problem and often only use them in one program.
+As such, developers specialize the top-level class features to meet the particular needs of that program.
 Classes become more general and reusable as we go from the top to the bottom.
-Classes at the bottom are often taken from libraries and provide general services.
-The string class is a good example: The designers of the string class cannot possibly predict all the ways that programmers will use the class.
-Their best approach is implementing the most common operations without bloating the class with limited, little-used ones.
+Developers often use general-purpose library classes at the bottom of the hierarchy.
+These classes provide a broad set of general services focused on the class rather than a specific problem.
+The string class is a good example: It provides numerous operations that we expect of strings without "knowing" how a program ultimately uses them.

 Choosing what features, especially operations, to put in a class is similar to making a shopping list.
-Sometimes you make a shopping list with a specific meal in mind.
-Classes closer to the top are like these lists, and we tailor them to meet particular needs.
-Sometimes we make a general shopping list - we don't have any specific requirements but add items to the list that we like to keep on hand.
-Classes closer to the bottom are like these lists, and we try to anticipate our future needs.
+Sometimes, you make a shopping list with a specific meal in mind.
+Classes closer to the top are like these lists - we tailor them to meet particular needs.
+Sometimes, we make a general shopping list - we don't have any specific requirements but add items to the list that we like to keep on hand.
+Classes closer to the bottom are like these lists - we stock our pantry with common, frequently used items.

 A Class's Public Interface

 In general, an interface is a "place where two things come together and affect each other," a place where they "touch" and where they can interact.
 A class's interface is how a client connects to, interacts with, or uses an instance of the class.
-A class's interface includes all non-private features (i.e., attributes and operations) accessible by other classes.
-C++ and Java have in common three keywords that control feature accessibility: public, protected, and private (Java also has a default accessibility that C++ does not). private is the only level of accessibility that completely excludes a feature from a class's interface, while the public features are the ones that are most often considered to form the class's public interface.
+A class's interface includes all non-private features (i.e., attributes and operations) visible and accessible by other classes.
+C++ and Java have in common three keywords that control feature accessibility: public, protected, and private (Java also has a default accessibility that C++ does not). private is the only level of accessibility that completely excludes a feature from a class's interface, while everyone agrees that public features part of the class's public interface.
 Lego™ blocks are a second metaphor (besides the cookie-cutter mentioned previously) for objects.
 The objects fit together to form structures by matching posts of a precise size, orientation, and spacing on one Lego with compatible sockets or holes on a second Lego.
 The posts and holes are the Lego's interface.

 A picture of Lego building blocks labeled with their precise dimensions.